 Adapting through \textit{contexts} rather than \textit{weights} offers several key advantages.
 Contexts are interpretable and explainable for users and developers~\citep{wei2022chain, wang2022self}, allow rapid integration of new knowledge at runtime~\citep{lewis2020retrieval, borgeaud2022improving}, and can be shared across models or modules in a compound system~\citep{khot2022decomposed}.
 Meanwhile, advances in long-context LLMs~\citep{peng2023yarn} and context-efficient inference such as KV cache reuse~\citep{gim2024prompt, yao2025cacheblend} are making context-based approaches increasingly practical for deployment.
 As a result, context adaptation is emerging as a central paradigm for building capable, scalable, and self-improving AI systems.

-Despite this progress, existing approaches to context adaptation face two key limitations.
-First, a \textit{brevity bias}: many prompt optimizers prioritize concise, broadly applicable instructions over comprehensive accumulation.
+Despite this progress, existing approaches to context adaptation face two limitations.
+First, \textit{brevity bias}: many prompt optimizers prioritize concise applicable instructions over comprehensive accumulation.
 For example, GEPA~\citep{agrawal2025gepa} highlights brevity as a strength, but such abstraction can omit domain-specific heuristics, tool-use guidelines, or common failure modes that matter in practice~\citep{gao2025prompt}.
 This objective aligns with validation metrics in some settings, but often fails to capture the detailed strategies required by agents and knowledge-intensive applications.
 Second, \textit{context collapse}: methods that rely on monolithic rewriting by an LLM often degrade into shorter, less informative summaries over time, causing sharp performance declines (Figure \ref{fig:context-collapse}).
-In domains such as interactive agents~\citep{trivedi2024appworld, patil2024gorilla, zhang2024caravan}, domain-specific programming~\citep{ye2023generating, zhang2025adaptive}, and financial or legal analysis~\citep{loukas2022finer, guha2023legalbench, wang2025finlora}, strong performance depends on retaining detailed, task-specific knowledge rather than compressing it away.
+In domains such as interactive agents~\citep{trivedi2024appworld, patil2024gorilla, zhang2024caravan}, domain-specific programming~\citep{ye2023generating, zhang2025adaptive, zhang2025accelopt, mang2025frontiercs}, and financial or legal analysis~\citep{loukas2022finer, guha2023legalbench, wang2025finlora}, strong performance depends on retaining detailed, task-specific knowledge rather than compressing it away.

-As applications such as agents and knowledge-intensive reasoning demand greater reliability, recent work has shifted toward saturating contexts with abundant, potentially useful information~\citep{jiang2025putting, chung2025long, chen2025flora}, enabled by advances in long-context LLMs~\citep{peng2023yarn, mao2024lift}. \textbf{We argue that contexts should function not as concise summaries, but as comprehensive, evolving playbooks—detailed, inclusive, and rich with domain insights.} Unlike humans, who often benefit from concise generalization, LLMs are more effective when provided with long, detailed contexts and can distill relevance autonomously~\citep{jiang2025putting, liu2025selfelicit, suzgun2025dynamic}.
-Thus, instead of compressing away domain-specific heuristics and tactics, contexts should preserve them, allowing the model to decide what matters at inference time.
+As applications like agents and knowledge-intensive reasoning demand greater reliability, recent work has shifted toward saturating contexts with abundant, potentially useful information~\citep{jiang2025putting, chung2025long, chen2025flora}, enabled by advances in long-context LLMs~\citep{peng2023yarn, mao2024lift}. \textbf{We argue that contexts should function not as concise summaries, but as comprehensive, structured playbooks that are detailed, inclusive, and rich with domain insights.} Unlike humans, who often benefit from concise generalization, LLMs are more effective when provided with long, detailed contexts and can distill relevance autonomously~\citep{jiang2025putting, liu2025selfelicit, suzgun2025dynamic}.
+Thus, instead of compressing away domain-specific heuristics and tactics, contexts should preserve them, allowing the model to decide what matters during inference time.